StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ### Baselines

 A baseline can be attached to a metric stream.
 The baseline consists of an average, a lowerDeviation and a higherDeviation for batches of metric data.
-Checks can use baseline values on a metric stream to trigger an alert when a batch of metrics deviate from the baseline.
+Checks can use the baseline values on a metric stream to trigger an alert if a batch of metrics deviates from the baseline.

 Read more about [anomaly detection with baselines](/use/health-state-and-alerts/anomaly-detection-with-baselines.md) and [baseline functions](/configure/telemetry/baseline-functions.md).